apache/mxnet/.github/PULL_REQUEST_TEMPLATE.md

 ## Comments ##
 - If this change is a backward incompatible change, why must this change be made.
-- Intersting edge cases to note here
+- Interesting edge cases to note here